 Leather shoes can sometimes require a few miles to break in, as the material needs to be worked to conform to your foot.
 Conversely, shoes made with synthetic materials tend to be more comfortable out of the box, with the laces establishing a more individualized fit.
 We found a stiffer material, like that of the Adidas Terrex Swift R3 Gore-Tex and Keen Targhee IV Low, will certainly require quite a few hikes to soften up and increase responsiveness.
 We highly recommend slowly increasing your mileage while breaking in any new shoe rather than heading out for a demanding hike.
 This will give you time to dial in the lacing and adjustments you'll need to maximize the comfort of the shoe and hopefully prevent any development of blisters or hot spots before committing to a longer hike.

 There is great variation across shoe brands when it comes to width, length, and shape.
-While we evaluate whether each shoe will work best for a narrow or wide foot, keep in mind that some models like the Oboz Sawtooth X Low, Merrell Siren Edge 3, the Merrell Moab 3 WP, the Merrell Moab 3, the Columbia Crestwood, the Nortiv 8 Lightweight, and both Keen Targhee models also come in wide sizes.
+While we evaluate whether each shoe will work best for a narrow or wide foot, keep in mind that some models are available in wide, like the Oboz Sawtooth X Low, Merrell Siren Edge 3, Merrell Moab 3, Columbia Crestwood, Hoka Speedgoat 7, and Keen Targhee.
 If you prefer more width in your hiking shoe, these models are worth considering.

 Size conversion is not always consistent between US and European shoe brands, so double-checking the sizing is always good.
 US Women's shoes convert to a range of Euro sizes, but only the La Sportiva Spire and the Hoka Anacapa 2 Low run noticeably longer and more narrow than the rest of our test group.
 Additionally, we found the sizing for the VECTIV Fastpack and the Cloudwander to run small and feature narrow toe boxes that could potentially be problematic for those with wider feet.
 Otherwise, sizing differences were not enough of an issue to demand note, but it is something to keep in mind if you run between sizes.
 And, of course, no matter what sizing standard is at play, many hikers prefer to buy half a size larger to ensure a bit of extra room up front for swollen feet after miles on the trail.